halesoysters/Credit_Risk_Analysis/README.md

 # Summary

-According to the results delivered here, The Random Forrest method delivers the best combination of precision for high- and low-risk, as well as a strong F1 result for the weighted average of true positive results
+According to the results delivered here, The Random Forrest method delivers the best combination of precision for high- and low-risk.
+While the Easy Ensamble method delivers the best balanced accuracy results, the Random Forrest has higher precision for high-risk as well as a strong F1 result for the weighted average of true positive results